marcomc/splinter/README.md

     usage: ./splinter.sh [option] action [object] [settings]
     options:
-       -e|--env conda|pyenv, List available profiles
+       -e|--env conda|pyenv     List available profiles
-       -elp, Print help
+       -elp                     Print help
-       --version, Print Splinter version and release date
+       --version                Print Splinter version and release date
     actions:
-       list, List available profiles
+       list                     List available profiles
-       provision [settings], Provision the host
+       provision [settings]     Provision the host
-       update <object>, Update the object
+       update <object>          Update the object

     obejcts:
-       deps|dependencies, update all the dependency tools (PIP, Ansible Galaxy role) self|auto|splinter, Update Splinter itself (to be run withing the Spliter directory)
+       deps|dependencies        Update all the dependency tools (PIP, Ansible Galaxy role) self|auto|splinter       Update Splinter itself (to be run withing the Spliter directory)

     settings:
-       -c file, Specify a custom configuration file
-       -b base_profile_name, Specify the the BASE profile to be used (default: 'default') -r role_profile_name, Specify the the ROLE profile to be used -u username, New user username (all lowercase, without spaces) -f 'Full Name', New user full name (quoted if has blank spaces) -p 'clear text password', New user's password in cleartext (quoted if has blank spaces) Computer-Name, Computer host name, __no blank spaces allowed__ -v, Produce verbose output
+       -c file                  Specify a custom configuration file -b base_profile_name     Specify the the BASE profile to be used (default: 'default') -r role_profile_name     Specify the the ROLE profile to be used -u username              New user username (all lowercase, without spaces) -f 'Full Name'           New user full name (quoted if has blank spaces) -p 'cleartext password'  New user's password in cleartext (quoted if has blank spaces) Computer-Name           Computer host name, __no blank spaces allowed__ -v,                      Produce verbose output

     Create your own profiles in the './profiles' directory.